dannylimanseta/Slingshot/README.md

   - Win/lose states: enemy HP ≤ 0 (win), player HP ≤ 0 (lose)

 ## Block Respawn System
-- After enemy turn ends, blocks respawn equal to the number destroyed in the last player turn
+- After enemy turn ends:
+  - If ≤2 blocks were destroyed in the last turn, respawn exactly 1
+  - If >2 were destroyed, respawn 1–2 (random)
 - New blocks spawn with animation (soft bounce-in from below)
 - Uses spatial hash for efficient overlap checking
 - Blocks maintain minimum gap spacing
-- Crit blocks only spawn in upper portion of playfield
+- Crit/multiplier blocks only spawn in upper portion of playfield

 ## Visual Effects
 - **Ball**: Trail with shader-based soft edges, glow with pulse effect